-The mission of the SARL is to employ multiple antennas in radio transmissions to enhance the performance of wireless networks.
-For example, it considers how separate, inexpensive radios, each with just one antenna, can work together to form a “virtual array” that achieves the same benefits afforded by an expensive, real array; these benefits include longer transmission range, higher data rates, and increased reliability.
-We also have a project where we consider nonlinear pre-coding techniques for dense deployments of multiple-input-multiple-output (MIMO), co-channel access points in a WiFi network to increase network throughput.
-SARL is especially interested in how multiple-antenna solutions can be best employed within a network, not just in an isolated link.
-SARL investigates routing and medium access control (MAC) protocols that exploit multiple antennas in innovative ways, for instance, using range extension to enable decades-long, maintenance-free lifetimes for sensor networks, and to use MIMO spatial multiplexing to improve the throughput of ad hoc and mesh networks.
-SARL strives for a balance of theoretical and experimental research; it values practical solutions in real environments, and builds and tests prototypes.
-It uses a 20-node ad hoc network of software-defined radios (SDRs) to test its distributed MIMO-based routing protocols.
+The mission of the SARL was to employ multiple antennas in radio transmissions to enhance the performance of wireless networks.
+For example, it considered how separate, inexpensive radios, each with just one antenna, could work together to form a “virtual array” that achieved the same benefits afforded by an expensive, real array; these benefits included longer transmission range, higher data rates, and increased reliability.
+SARL was especially interested in how multiple-antenna solutions could be best employed within a network, not just in an isolated link.
+SARL investigated routing and medium access control (MAC) protocols that exploited multiple antennas in innovative ways, for instance, using range extension to enable decades-long, maintenance-free lifetimes for sensor networks, and to use MIMO spatial multiplexing to improve the throughput of ad hoc and mesh networks.
+SARL strove for a balance of theoretical and experimental research; it valued practical solutions in real environments and built and tested prototypes.
+It used a 20-node ad hoc network of software-defined radios (SDRs) to test its distributed MIMO-based routing protocols.

 Last revised on August 9, 2010.